AIRGAP StudioAIRGAP Studio

 Airgap Studio is purpose-built for air-gapped (network-isolated) environments.
 It runs fully offline with no internet connection required, making it ideal for financial institutions, government agencies, research labs, and other security-sensitive organizations.
 It supports Windows 10/11 (64-bit).

-Airgap Studio shares the same VS Code interface but comes with five pre-installed extensions (Designer, Bridge, Library, Assistant, and Security Shield) and a built-in local AI engine.
+Airgap Studio shares the VSCodium interface but comes with seven user-facing pre-installed extensions (Assistant, Lite Assistant, Designer, Bridge, UI Library, Autocomplete, Monitor) plus infrastructure extensions, and a built-in local AI engine (llama-server).
 The key difference is that all AI features work entirely offline.

 Yes.
 All core features work offline.
 The AI coding assistant (Assistant), UI designer (Designer), and code autocomplete run on the local AI engine.
 UI Library works statically without AI.
 Bridge's Figma MCP integration requires Figma Desktop to be installed locally.
 License verification is also fully offline (ED25519 signature-based).

 Windows 10/11 (64-bit), 16 GB RAM minimum (32 GB recommended), and at least 10 GB of disk space.
-A GPU is optional — a Vulkan-compatible GPU with 6 GB+ VRAM will speed up AI responses by 2–5x, but CPU mode works without one.
+A GPU is optional — a Vulkan-compatible GPU with 4 GB+ VRAM (6 GB+ recommended) will speed up AI responses by 2–5x.
+The system automatically falls back to CPU mode if VRAM is insufficient or no GPU is present.
 See the download page for full details.

 No. Airgap Studio installs to your user directory without admin rights, making it easy to deploy within the security policies of on-site environments.